JFK's World's Largest Ball of Twine

 Lake Nebagamon, Wisconsin

-Mr. Kotera prefers to be called JFK.
 "My initials are JFK.
-I'm a famous man!" he says, escorting us across his small, tidy yard, decorated with duck decoys and other plastic birds stuck on poles.
-"People give them to me at the dump," he says.
+I'm a famous man!" he said, greeting us out by his mailbox, which is decorated with duck decoys and other plastic birds stuck on poles.
+"People give them to me at the dump," he said.

-The fairest assessment of a giant twine ball's size would be the number of miles of twine within it, but no one really knows how much the biggest balls contain.
-They also sag as they grow, making girth or height variable and problematic as gauges of size.
+The fairest assessment of a giant twine ball's size would be the number of miles of twine in it, but no one really knows how much the biggest balls contain.
+They also sag as they grow, making girth unreliable as a gauge of largeness.
 Weight seems to be the best available measure, as it separates the loosely-wound from the honestly dense.
 If JFK's calculations are correct, his ball is the biggest of all.

 - Lake Nebagamon, WI